How to Succeed in Business Without Really Trying (film): Plot

-J. Pierrepont Finch (Robert Morse) buys the book How to Succeed in Business, describing in step-by-step fashion how to rise in the business world.
+J. Pierrepont Finch buys the book How to Succeed in Business, describing in step-by-step fashion how to rise in the business world.
 The ambitious young window cleaner follows its advice carefully.
 He joins the "World-Wide Wicket Company" and begins work in the mail room.
 Soon, thanks to the ethically questionable advice in the book, he rises to vice president of advertising by having each person above him either fired or moved or transferred within the company.

-Finch begins to fall in love with Rosemary Pilkington (Michele Lee), a secretary at the company.
-Finch finds out that Hedy LaRue (Maureen Arthur), a beautiful but incompetent woman the company has hired, is the mistress of J.B.
-Biggley (Rudy Vallee), the company president.
+Finch begins to fall in love with Rosemary Pilkington, a secretary at the company.
+Finch finds out that Hedy LaRue, a beautiful but incompetent woman the company has hired, is the mistress of J.B.
+Biggley, the company president.
 Finch uses this information to assist his climb on the corporate ladder.

-Biggley's annoying nephew, Bud Frump (Anthony Teague), also takes advantage of the situation and tries to get to the top before Finch.
+Biggley's annoying nephew, Bud Frump, also takes advantage of the situation and tries to get to the top before Finch.
 By story's end, however, Finch has become chairman of the board and might make the White House his next step to success.